keithrbennett/life_game_viewer/README.md

 Running With the Provided Sample Model
 --------------------------------------

-(Note: These instructions assume use of a Unix command line (e.g. Linux, Mac OS) and rvm.
-If you're using Windows, make the appropriate substitutions, such as '\' for '/', 'ren' for 'mv'.
-Also, please see the troubleshooting section below if you have problems running the program.)

 It's fine to use a downloaded copy of the source tree directly, but using it as a gem will probably be simpler.

 Here is how to run it with the provided model and provided sample data.
-First, install the life-game-viewer gem.
+First, install the life_game_viewer gem.
 This installs a script that you can then run on your command line:

 ```